-Rehabilitated homes/units will then be made available to first time homebuyers.
+Rehabilitated homes/units will then be made available to income qualified homeownerships.
 The sales price of the home/unit will be no greater than acquisition and cost of rehabilitation.
-The first time homebuyers must meet income eligibility requirements by being at or below 120 percent of the area median income for NSP purposes.
-Prospective eligible buyers will then be required to attend HUD-certified homebuyer counseling as a condition of sale.
+The income qualified homeownerships must meet income eligibility requirements by being at or below 120 percent of the area median income for NSP purposes.
+Prospective eligible buyers will then be required to attend HUD-certified homeownership counseling as a condition of sale.

 In addition, at least 25 percent or \$1,745,883 of the City's NSP funding must benefit persons at or below 50 percent of the median area income.
 The City intends to purchase and redevelop foreclosed upon or abandoned residential properties to house individuals or families that meet this NSP income requirement.
+These direct purchases will also be at least 1 percent aggregate below the appraised value, which will be determined no more than 60 days prior to the date of the offer to purchase.

-NSP-2: Acquire and Demolish Foreclosed upon and Abandoned Homes and Residential Properties
+Acquire and Demolish Foreclosed upon and Abandoned Homes and Residential Properties - Activity Cancelled